NatanHerzog/statics-matlab/CHAPTER-7/part-2/ch7_optimize_a_bridge.md

 Well, slowly increasing a variable until reaching a condition is the *perfect* scenario for implementing a loop!
 Refer back to `ch5_plan.md` and `ch6_plan.md` for some simple examples of this.

-Fow now, we can write a pseudo-code version just to wrap our heads around what will actually be happening here.
+For now, we can write a pseudo-code version just to wrap our heads around what will actually be happening here.

 ```MATLAB
 % [1] define LOAD at some low value to start off with